internetarchive/fatcat/guide/src/overview.md

 - the goals of the project, and now it relates to the rest of the Open Access and archival ecosystem
-- how catalog data is represented as entities and revisions with full edit history, and how entities are refered to and cross-referenced with identifiers
+- how catalog data is represented as entities and revisions with full edit history, and how entities are referred to and cross-referenced with identifiers
 - how humans and bots propose changes to the catalog, and how these changes are reviewed